myseq/myseq.github.io/content/posts/passkeys.md

 But, in recent years, a solution has now become a problem itself.
 This is simply because of **password policy** that we created.

-> *Must contain:*
+> *Must contain combination of all below:*
 > - At least an **Uppercase** and a **lowercase** characters.
 > - At least a **numeric digits**.
 > - At least a **special characters**.
 > - **Minimum length** of 8 or more.

-Thanks to complexity of password policy, some users start to ***wrote*** it down on sticky notes and leave it on the table.
+And thanks to complexity of password policy, some users start to ***wrote*** it down on sticky notes and leave it on the table.
 And this defeats the purpose of having password to protect our accounts.

 A solution has now become a ***problem***.
 And I think it should go EOL.

-## Password with MFA

-On top of password policy, there are recommendations to deploy 2FA or MFA, Two-factor or Multi-factor Authentication.

-## Passkeys Vs Password+MFA
+## Passkeys Auth

+`Passkeys Auth` is a new ***passwordless authentication*** standard that is being developed by the World Wide Web Consortium (W3C) and the FIDO Alliance.
+Passkeys are designed to be more secure and convenient than traditional passwords, and they are expected to eventually ***replace passwords*** altogether.

+Passkeys are more secure than passwords because they are not stored on servers.
+This means that even if a website or application is hacked, passkeys cannot be stolen. i Passkeys are also more convenient than passwords because users ***do not need to remember or manage multiple passwords***.

+> *The best part is, we can eliminate the password policy*.

+Passkeys are still under development, but they are supported by a growing number of websites and applications.
+Google, Apple, and Microsoft have all announced plans to support passkeys in their browsers and operating systems.

 ## Types of Passkeys